LeviVasconcelos/anchorloans/README.md

 ## ABOUT THIS DOCUMENT

 This document reports about the anchorloans test assignment.

 Problem: "Problem One: Divisibility"
-author: Levi Osterno Vasconcelos
+Author: Levi Osterno Vasconcelos
-date: 09/15/016
+Date: 09/15/016

 ## ASSUMPTIONS